vikingdata/articles/linux/vm/DOING/Linux_dev_under_Windows.md

     * Mac Address Policy : "Generate new"
     * click Finish

-* Start the instance as start with port 2001 with the port forward and firewall
+* Start the instance as start with port 2001 with port forward and firewall
     * Described in [Change back to NAT](#nat2).